Logo

 James Baldwin frequently appeared on television and delivered speeches on college campuses.

-James Baldwin settled in Saint-Paul-de-Vence in the south of France in 1970, in an old Provencal house beneath the ramparts of the famous village.
+James Baldwin settled in Saint-Paul-de-Vence in the south of France in 1970, in an old Provencal house beneath the ramparts of the village.

-James Baldwin's house was always open to his friends who frequently visited him while on trips to the French Riviera.
+James Baldwin's house was always open to his friends, who frequently visited him while on trips to the French Riviera.

-James Baldwin learned to speak French fluently and developed friendships with French actor Yves Montand and French writer Marguerite Yourcenar who translated James Baldwin's play The Amen Corner into French.
+James Baldwin learned to speak French fluently and developed friendships with French actor Yves Montand and French writer Marguerite Yourcenar, who translated James Baldwin's play The Amen Corner into French.

 James Baldwin wrote several of his last works in his house in Saint-Paul-de-Vence, including Just Above My Head in 1979 and Evidence of Things Not Seen in 1985.